Travelling from Ireland for healthcare in Europe

 If you are entitled to health services that are publicly funded and available in Ireland, you may opt to access those services in another member state of the EU or EEA under the Cross-Border Healthcare Directive.

-If you are a public healthcare patient and require treatment that is not available in Ireland or, taking account of your medical circumstances, is not available within the time normally necessary to obtain it, you may be able to use the Treatment Abroad Scheme to get the treatment in another country in the EU, EEA or Switzerland.
+If you are a public healthcare patient and require treatment that is not available in Ireland or is not available within the usual time needed to get it, taking account of your medical circumstances, you may be able to use the Treatment Abroad Scheme to get the treatment in another country in the EU, EEA or Switzerland.